ilanarielbaron/reddit-posts/README.md

 - First i will do the priority functionality and layout and then the secondary like animations / transitions.
 - For layout and styles i implemented the mobile first way
 - Added tests for reducer, sagas and selectors, i prioritized that rather than component testing first.
+- For the styles i did a simple UI very easy to manipulate with light backgrounds and big font sizes.